faridsavarudin/CockTail-Android/README.md

-# WLB Android Test
+# CockTail Android
-This app for Test in WLB as Android Developer

 ## Description
-This app is the result of my assessment in WLB, implements MVVM(Model View ViewModel) architecture using the components ViewModel, LiveData, Hilt, Retrofit, OkHttp, Paging3 etc. </br>
+This is an android app for cocktail lovers.
+It shows recipes for both Alcoholic and Non-Alcoholic drinks, implements MVVM(Model View ViewModel) architecture using the components ViewModel, LiveData, Hilt, Retrofit, OkHttp, Paging3 etc. </br>

 This app for to make simple android application, using free [CockTailDB API](https://www.thecocktaildb.com/api.php).